The Girl He Used To Know - (Complete Novella Draft 3, Final Draft Now published on Amazon! - Audio Version on YouTube)

 Aardig what was she wearing for God's sake?

-Her hair... yes her hair was definitely brown and her eyes red, that much atleast is clear.....
+Her hair... yes her hair was definitely brown and her eyes a little red around the edges, that much atleast is clear.....
 What was she wearing damn it?!'

 Trying to remember dreams is a funny thing.